 Employment of human resources managers is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 About 14,800 openings for human resources managers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 How to Become a Human Resources Manager

 Human resources managers usually need a bachelor’s degree.
-Candidates may earn a bachelor’s degree in human resources or in another field, such as finance, business management, education, or information technology.
-Courses in subjects such as conflict management or industrial psychology may be helpful.
+Candidates may earn a bachelor’s degree in human resources or in another field, such as business management, education, or information technology.
+Courses in subjects such as conflict management or psychology may be helpful.

 Work Experience in a Related Occupation